opendal/types/options.rs

 254 ///

-255 /// This option can be used to check if the file's `ETag` doesn't match the given `ETag`.
+255 /// This options can be used to retrieve the data of a specified version of the given path.

 256 ///